unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 #
 # CLDR_DIR:      Path to root of CLDR sources, below which are the common and
 #                tools directories.
-# CLDR_CLASSES:  Defined relative to CLDR_DIR.
-It only needs to be set if you
-#                are not running ant jar for CLDR and have a non-default output
-#                folder for cldr-tools classes.
+# CLDR_CLASSES:  Path to the CLDR Tools classes directory.
+If not set, defaults
+#                to $CLDR_DIR/tools/java/classes
 #
 # c) ICU-related variables
 # These variables only need to be set if you're directly reusing the